TomLanphier/Stellar_Classification/README.md

 ![image](https://user-images.githubusercontent.com/92773195/158912382-b45f74b1-a3eb-4b85-963b-58948692bd66.png)

+A SQL database was also created with multiple tables to store our stellar classification data and linked to our Jupyter Notebook file.

 ## Communication Protocols
 The group communicated through our slack channel and met over Zoom multiple times to discuss the project.